Feral horse: Oceania

-Australia has the largest population in the world, with about 400,000 horses.
+Australia has the largest feral horse population in the world, numbering about 400,000.
 The Australian name equivalent to the mustang is the brumby, descendants of horses brought to Australia by British settlers.

 Modern feral horses

 Modern types of feral horses that have a significant percentage of their number living in a feral state, though domesticated representatives may exist, include these types, landraces, and breeds: